AVSimulation/SCANeR-Samples-Pack/README.md

 ```
   Where `<NAME>` is your Github account.
 * When prompted, login to GitHub with the account linked to your company e-mail.
-* *Downloading takes a few minutes.*
+* *Downloading takes a few seconds.*
-* Go inside the new local repository
+* Go inside the new local repository :
 ```
 cd SCANeR-Samples-Pack-2022
 ```

 ### 1.4.
 Git hooks for configuration.cfg

 [Hooks](https://git-scm.com/docs/githooks) are bash scripts that are executed along with a Git command.

-In the folder `samples-pack-utils/` there is a hook script to auto-update `configuration.cfg` everytime `git checkout` is called.
+* Enable the hooks provided in this repository:
 ```
 git config core.hooksPath "./samples-pack-utils/hooks/"
 ```

+> In the folder `samples-pack-utils/` there is a hook script to auto-update `configuration.cfg` everytime `git checkout` is called.

-That way, SCANeR detects new samples automatically at the next start.
+Now, SCANeR detects new samples automatically at the next start.

 ### 1.5.
 Update the working tree